MReza07/Sales-Data-Analysis/README.md

 5. Navigate between pages using left panel in Power BI.
 Data Sources

-The data used in this dashboard includes:

-Revenue and cost figures from 2014 to 2017.
-​
-Gross profit calculations and growth percentages.
-​
-Sales performance by representatives and product categories.

-Future Enhancements

-Integration with live data sources for real-time updates.

-Advanced filtering options for customized analysis.

-Predictive analytics to forecast future sales trends.

-License
+📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is released under the MIT License.
-Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.

-Contact
+👤 Contact

+For collaboration or dashboard development:

 📧 Email:reazulrepon@gmail.com